Los Angeles Child Custody Lawyer

 If the noncustodial parent disagrees with the move, it is possible to file an objection to the relocation and request that the court modify custody.
 Relocation cases can be particularly complex, often hinging on proof of enhanced opportunities for the child or a demonstrated necessity that supports the change.

-Mediation as an Alternative to Litigation
+Mediation As An Alternative To Litigation

 When it comes to child custody and visitation matters, litigation can often be a lengthy and emotionally draining process for all parties involved.
 Consider mediation as an alternative dispute resolution method to reach a mutually agreeable solution without the need for court intervention.
 Our experienced child custody lawyers at Law Offices of Korol & Velen can guide you through the mediation process and help facilitate productive discussions between you and the other parent.
 Mediation often encourages compromises and fosters better long-term communication strategies between parents.